 Cord Blood Registry (CBR)

-GI Partners had simultaneously acquired California Cryobank and merged Cord Blood Registry with California Cryobank’s FamilyCord brand under the Cord Blood Registry name.
+• June 2018: AMAG Pharmaceuticals sold CBR to Generate Life | Partners, another private equity firm that simultaneously acquired California Cryobank.
+CBR was then merged with California Cryobank’s FamilyCord brand under the Cord Blood Registry name.

 Fast Facts

-Collection, Transport, and Storage
+Collection, Processing, and Storage

 Pricing

-• Cord blood processing (testing and first year of storage included) — $1,675
+• Cord blood processing (testing and first year of storage included) — $1710

-• Annual storage fee — $175
+• Annual cord blood and tissue storage fee – $420

-Licensure and accreditations
+Licensure and Accreditations

 • FDA-registered